Gabriella Abutbol Leaves Little To The Imagination In Snakeskin Bikini

 The stunner got a little flirty in the first snap and pulled on her bikini top with her thumb as she leaned toward the camera.
 The pose made her ample cleavage the focal point of the snap.
 She wore a huge smile on her face as she tilted her head back.

-In the second picture, Gabrialla’s hands were behind her back, giving her fans a good look at the swimsuit as well as her stunning figure.
+In the second picture, Gabriella’s hands were behind her back, giving fans a good look at the swimsuit as well as her stunning figure.
 Her breasts were prominent as the swimsuit top stretched to cover them.
 Her taut abs and toned thighs were also hard to ignore.
 She smiled as she looked off to the side.

 The model wore her hair down in loose waves.
-She let her natural beauty shine though wearing a light application of makeup that included a gloss on her lips.
+She let her natural beauty shine while wearing a light application of makeup that included a gloss on her lips.
 She accessorized the beach day look with a dainty necklace.

-In the caption, she said that the swimsuit was available from online retailer Fashion Nova.
-She also she asked her fans to say something nice, and boy, did they.
+In the caption, she said the swimsuit was available from online retailer Fashion Nova.
+She also asked fans to say something nice and they did.
 Hundreds of her 1.6 million followers flocked to the comments section to rave over the sexy snaps.

 “Wow you look stunning you are very beautiful,” one Instagram user told her.